 The good news is that you can develop these emotional intelligence skills anytime you want with a little bit of work.
 I’ll talk a little bit more about that later but it is something that we do want to be paying attention to.

 Now, one important aspect of emotional intelligence (and what I want to talk a little bit more about today) is called alexithymia.
-Alexithymia is a difficulty in recognizing and distinguishing between different emotions and bodily sensations.
-Sometimes it's also a difficulty in expressing emotions, or a lack of imagination or interior fantasy life.
+Alexithymia is defined as a difficulty in recognizing and distinguishing between different emotions and bodily sensations.
+Sometimes it’s also a difficulty in expressing emotions, or a lack of imagination or interior fantasy life.
 It can also be that your thoughts are focused on external rather than internal experience.
 So, alexithymia is composed of a set of criteria.

 The main one that I’m going to talk about today is that difficulty recognizing and distinguishing between different emotions and bodily sensations, because that’s the piece that a lot of autistics and ADHD-ers struggle the most with in my experience.

 Is Alexithymia A Disorder?

 Alexithymia is interesting because it’s not a disorder or an illness, but it seems to be a personality trait that occurs in something like 10% of the general population.